-Thus we see that the Hall conductance experiment is really some sort of "spectroscopy" to measure the charge on the electron! (hence the precision of the effect).
+Fig. 27.8 Insertion of Flux $\Phi(t)$ through the center of an annulus of two-dimensional electrons in a uniform magnetic field.
+Adiabatically increasing the flux creates an electric field in the annular direction which then, by the Hall conductivity, creates current in the radial direction.
+12There is a subtlely here.
+With disorder, there are actually low energy excitations, but they require very long range hops of localized electrons which cannot be made.
+So the system is "locally" gapped. of "spectroscopy" to measure the charge on the electron! (hence the precision of the effect).
 Although we have shown the Hall conductance must be quantized, what we have not shown is that it must be nonzero!
 Afterall, since the chemical potential is in a localized band, it looks like electrons simply can't move at all.
-We will return to this issue in section 23.8 below.
-23.7 Edge States The bulk of a quantum Hall system is gapped, but on a finite system there are always low energy modes on the edges.
+We will return to this issue in section 27.8 below.
+27.7 Edge States The bulk of a quantum Hall system is gapped, but on a finite system there are always low energy modes on the edges.
 (This is always true for any chiral topological system.
 Although achiral systems can have fully gapped edges).
-Even though the bulk is incompressible, the shape of the edge can be deformed as suggested in Fig. 23.9.
+Even though the bulk is incompressible, the shape of the edge can be deformed as suggested in Fig. 27.9.
 Now let us think about the dynamics of a bump on the edge.
 On the edge of the system we always have an electric field (this is the potential that holds the electrons in the system - otherwise they would just leak out!).
 Since we have $\mathbf{E} \times \mathbf{B}$, we expect a drift velocity for all the electrons on the edge.
 Thus we expect edge dynamics to be basically just movement of charge along the edge.
-23.7.1 Landau Gauge Edge Picture for Integer Quantum Hall Recall in Landau gauge (See section 23.5) the wavefunctions are plane waves in the y direction, but are harmonic oscillator states in the xdirection.
-We now impose an additional confining potential in the xdirection near the edges of the system as shown in Fig. 23.10.
+27.7.1 Landau Gauge Edge Picture for Integer Quantum Hall Recall in Landau gauge (See section 27.5) the wavefunctions are plane waves in the y direction, but are harmonic oscillator states in the xdirection.
+We now impose an additional confining potential in the xdirection near the edges of the system as shown in Fig. 27.10.